One of the blog readers asked if I have a go-to distortion plugin for mixing bass.

-Here’s a list of the best bass distortion and saturation plugins.
+Here’s a list of the best bass distortion plugins.

 The FabFilter Saturn can become both a distortion and saturation plugin, or even go to extreme distortion such as overdrive or fuzz.